-Tip: Cook meals with the most perishable ingredients first.
+6. Cook meals with the most perishable ingredients first

 If you can, start with the recipe with the most perishable ingredients.
 This might not always work, especially if you have themed nights or need to pack leftovers conducive for lunch the next day.
 But if you have the option, start with ingredients that are best eaten sooner than later.

-You might prioritize meals that use seafood and fresh tomatoes, since seafood doesn’t freeze well and tomatoes lose their flavor in the refrigerator.
-Than, save meals with ingredients like pasta, canned food and grains for later in the week.
+Start with meals that use seafood and tomatoes, since seafood doesn’t freeze well, and tomatoes lose flavor in the refrigerator.
+Then, save meals with ingredients like pasta, canned food, and grains for later in the week.

 Action plan: Cook meals with the most perishable ingredients first.

 You’re busy.
-The last thing you need is yet another run to the grocery store to pick up a forgotten ingredient, or to bundle the kids up in the car to eat at a restaurant yet again.
+The last thing you need is to run to the grocery store to pick up a forgotten ingredient, or to bundle the kids up in the car to eat at a restaurant yet again.